JoeriW/PracticalMachineLearning/PML_Project.md

 ## Levels: A B C D E
 ```

-Text files are created in order to submitt to the Coursera website.
+Text files are created in order to submit to the Coursera website.

 ```r